The most beautiful castles in Netherlands

 Directly after WW II a lengthy restoration began that lasted until 1983.
-By then the castle was back into its 18th-century state and was owned by the "Friends of the Castles of Gelderland" foundation who now maintain the castle as a museum.... view details
+By then the castle was back into its 18th-century state and was owned by ...... view details

 Muiden Castle is located at the mouth of the Vecht river, some 15 kilometers southeast of Amsterdam.
 It is one of the better known castles in the Netherlands and has been featured in many television shows set in the Middle Ages.

 The history of Muiden Castle begins with Count Floris V who built a stone castle at the mouth of the river back in 1280.
 The Vecht river was the trade route to Utrecht, one of the most important market towns of that age.
 In 1297 the castle was conquered by Willem van Mechelen, the Archbishop of Utrecht, and by the year 1300 it was razed to the ground.

 A hundred years later, the castle was rebuilt on the same spot based on the same plan, by Albert I, Duke ...... view details

 De Haar Castle is one of the biggest and most luxurious castles in The Netherlands.
 The current buildings, all built upon the original castle, date from 1892 and are the work of Dutch architect P.J.H.
 Cuypers, in a Neo-Gothic restoration project funded by the Rothschild family.